This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A fetal ultrasound uses sound waves to show pictures of your baby inside your uterus.
 The movement, heart rate, and position of your baby can also be seen.

 - A fetal fibronectin test checks for a protein called fetal fibronectin in the cervix or vagina.
 Normally, there is no protein in cervical and vaginal secretions until the 20th week of pregnancy up to the end of pregnancy.

 - Amniocentesis is a test that is done to see if your baby's lungs are developed.
 It also done to check if you have an infection in your amniotic sac.
 The amniotic sac contains the fluid around your baby.
 Healthcare providers take a sample of the fluid by putting a needle through the skin of your abdomen and into your uterus.
 The sample will then be sent to the lab for tests.

 - Blood and urine tests may be done to look for signs of infection.

-Preterm labor may cause you to have your baby before he is ready to be born.
-Your baby could have lung problems and other health problems if he is born too early.
+Preterm labor may cause you to have your baby before he or she is ready to be born.
+Your baby could have lung problems and other health problems if he or she is born too early.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.